Production of The Batman (film): Impact of the COVID-19 pandemic

 By September 3, filming had resumed for three days at Warner Bros.
 Studios Leavesden, only to be put on pause again after Pattinson tested positive for COVID-19.
 The filming crew then entered a two-week quarantine, after which filming was set to resume, while construction on the sets and props at Leavesden Studios continued.
-Following this, Reeves became concerned that he would be unable to finish the film if he contracted COVID-19, so he wore a mask, scuba goggles, and a head covering on set.
+Following this, Reeves became concerned that he would be unable to finish the film if he contracted COVID-19, so he wore a mask, scuba diving goggles, and a head covering on set.
 Pattinson stated that approximately 90% of the film was shot in the studio.
 Filming resumed on September 17, after Pattinson was cleared to return to set.
 At this point, the film had approximately three more months of filming and was expected to finish by the end of 2020.
 Filming was limited to England, and crew members were required to live close to the production area and not leave the surrounding community until production ended.
 Pattinson compared filming during the pandemic to a "military operation", saying the cast and crew used earpieces to communicate directions and limit their interactions.
 Some scenes were filmed with a remote-controlled camera, which Pattinson found strange because he could not tell if any crew members were around.
 Kravitz added that production became "impersonal" since mask mandates and other precautions meant the crew could not interact much.
 In early October, the film's release was pushed to March 4, 2022, due to the production delays.
 Certain Riddler scenes, such as the interrogation scene, were originally intended to be filmed towards the end of production but were filmed early due to the pandemic.